NREL/fpeam/README.md

 ## MOVES installation and setup

 During the MOVES installation process, users will need to select a folder in which MOVES is installed.
 By default, MOVES is installed to `C:\Users\Public\EPA\MOVES\MOVES2014a`, but the length of this file path causes problems when setting up and running NONROAD in batch mode (the NONROAD model is contained within MOVES).
 Users should instead install MOVES to a directory contained directly within the `C:` drive, such as `C:\MOVES2014a`.
 This is because the path to the NONROAD executable, which is contained within the MOVES directory, must be less than 60 characters in order for NONROAD to process it correctly.
 It is recommended that the `moves_path` and `nonroad_path` parameters be kept to a maximum of 30 characters for this reason.
-The exact directory name should be specified in the MOVES and NONROAD config files using the `moves_path` and `nonroad_path` parameters.
-Config files are discussed further below.
+The exact directory name should be specified in the MOVES and NONROAD tabs of the FPEAM GUI.

 After installing MOVES and before using FPEAM to run MOVES for the first time, the user must create the MOVES output database (moves_output_db in the table above)  using the MOVES GUI.
 To complete this step, open the MOVES2014a Master software and go to the "General Output" screen, under "Output."
 Enter the desired MOVES output database name in the Database field under Output Database and click Create Database.
 A database will be initialized with all tables required to run MOVES in batch mode.
 Once the database has been created, the MOVES software can be closed without saving the run specification and the user can proceed to using FPEAM.

 ## User options

-These options can be changed manually using the FPEAM GUI or directly in the MOVES config file.
-The vmt_short_haul parameter is only used if the Router module is either unavailable or if the user specifies that the router should not be used.
-In this case vmt_short_haul specifies the number of vehicle miles used to calculate transportation emissions within each FIPS where a feedstock is produced.
+These options can be changed manually using the FPEAM GUI or left at their default values.
+The `vmt_short_haul` parameter is only used if the Router module is either unavailable or if the user specifies that the router should not be used.
+In this case `vmt_short_haul`specifies the number of vehicle miles used to calculate transportation emissions within each FIPS where a feedstock is produced.

 TABLE: Transportation distance and transportation mode parameters.